Basic Password Authentication in Caddy

 }

-This Caddyfile allows the public to see everything in the website located at /var/www/html
+This Caddyfile allows the public to see everything in the website located at /var/www/html with the exception of the files located in the /var/www/html/protected

 directory.
 When a user navigates to that directory, they will be prompted for a username and password.